Causal discovery under a confounder blanket: Statistical Inference

 \begin{definition}[Complementary pairs stability selection] Let $\{(\mathcal{D}_{2b-1}, \mathcal{D}_{2b}) \subseteq [n]: b \in [B]\}$ be randomly chosen independent pairs of sample subsets of size $\lfloor n/2 \rfloor$ such that $\mathcal{D}_{2b-1} \cap \mathcal{D}_{2b} = \{\emptyset\}$.
 For $\tau \in [0, 1]$, $\phi \in \{a, d\}$, and $\psi \in \{X \preceq Y, X \succeq Y\}$, the complementary pairs stability selection (CPSS) procedure is $\hat{\bm{H}}_{\tau, \phi, \psi} := \{k: \hat{r}_\phi(Z_k)_\psi \geq \tau\}$, with estimated rates given by:

 for deactivation w.r.t. $X \preceq Y$, and

 for activation w.r.t. the same ordering.
 Again, to estimate rates for the opposite ordering, we simply swap active sets as described above. $\Box$ \end{definition} For some $\theta < \tau$, let $\bm{L}_{\theta, \phi, \psi} := \{k: r_\phi(Z_k)_\psi \leq \theta\}$ denote the set of low-rate variable indices for some $\phi, \psi$.
 Our goal is to bound the expected number of low-rate features selected at a given threshold $\tau$, i.e. $\mathbb{E}[|\hat{\bm{H}}_{\tau, \phi, \psi} \cap \bm{L}_{\theta, \phi, \psi}|]$.
-Methods for doing so rely on certain assumptions about the distribution of rates for features within $\bm{L}_{\theta, \phi, \psi}$. \citet{Shah2013}'s tightest bound is achieved under $r$-concavity, which is formally defined in Appx.~\ref{app:ss}.
+Methods for doing so rely on certain assumptions about the distribution of rates for features within $\bm{L}_{\theta, \phi, \psi}$. \citet{Shah2013}'s tightest bound is achieved under $r$-concavity, formally defined in Appx.~\ref{app:ss}.
 Roughly, $r$-concave distributions describe a continuum of constraints that interpolate between unimodality and log-concavity for $r \in [-\infty, 0]$.
-Simulation results suggest that (de)activation rates for low-rate features exhibit the following property (see Appx.~\ref{app:ss}): \setlist{leftmargin=10mm} \begin{itemize}[noitemsep] \item[(A5)] For all $Z \in \bm{L}_{\theta, \phi, \psi}$, empirical rates $\hat{r}_\phi(Z)_\psi$ are approximately $-1/4$-concave. \end{itemize} We now have the following error control guarantee: \begin{theorem}[Error control] The expected number of low-rate features selected by the CPSS procedure is bounded from above:
+Simulation results suggest that (de)activation rates for low-rate features exhibit the following property (see Appx.~\ref{app:ss}): \begin{enumerate}[align=left] \item[(A5)] For all $Z \in \bm{L}_{\theta, \phi, \psi}$, empirical rates $\hat{r}_\phi(Z)_\psi$ are approximately $-1/4$-concave. \end{enumerate} We now have the following error control guarantee: \begin{theorem}[Error control] The expected number of low-rate features selected by the CPSS procedure is bounded from above: